JohnTigue/ebola-viz-twumbshots/README.md

 ## Dimensions of images
 - https://dev.twitter.com/cards/types/photo
   - Web: maximum height of 375px, maximum width of 435px
   - Mobile (non-retina displays): maximum height of 375px, maximum width of 280px
   - Mobile (retina displays): maximum height of 750px, maximum width of 560px

 So, mobile is 280x375 (or double that) and web is 435x375 yet they maintain aspect ratio on resize...
-If only one aspect ratio (I do not want to deal with resizing) then mobile I guess and go big.
-So all images will have height=750px, width=560px and weigh in at less than a megabyte.
+If only one aspect ratio (
+I do not want to deal with resizing so I'll just go with one size and make it a golden ratio.
+Settled on 750 wide by 464 high.
+All files weigh in at less than a megabyte which is a Twitter card image requirement.